benquike/cheatsheets/tools/sys-tools/apt.md

 This command will download the source of the package[^2][^3] and put the tarball in the current directory, extract the source files in the source directory.

+2. install the dependencies

+    apt-get build-dep <pkg_name>

-2. goto the source directory, `dpkg-buildpackage`command will build the deb file for us and put it in the parent directory.
+3. goto the source directory, `dpkg-buildpackage`command will build the deb file for us and put it in the parent directory.

 ## get the available packages

 `apt-cache` can be use to do the query[^4].

+1. Get all the available packages

+    apt-cache dumpavail

+2. get the dependency of a package[^5]

+    apt-cache showsrc <pkg_name>

+## customization

+1. When installing a package, always answer yes[^6]

+    apt-get --yes (-y) install <pkg_name>

 [^1]: